zopefoundation/grok/martian/src/martian/README.txt

 ("grok time"), not at import time, which makes it easier to reason about and easier to test.

-Martians that grok
+Grokkers that grok
 ------------------

-In this section we define the concept of a ``Martian``.
-A ``Martian`` is an object that can *grok* objects - execute configuration actions pertaining to the grokked object, such as registering it with some central registry.
-Different kinds of martians can grok different types of objects (instances, classes, functions).
+In this section we define the concept of a ``Grokker``.
+A ``Grokker`` is an object that can *grok* objects - execute configuration actions pertaining to the grokked object, such as registering it with some central registry.
+Different kinds of grokkers can grok different types of objects (instances, classes, functions).

-Let's define a Martian to help us register the file type handler functions as seen in our previous example::
+Let's define a Grokker to help us register the file type handler functions as seen in our previous example::

   >>> import types
   >>> from zope.interface import implements
-  >>> from martian import InstanceMartian
+  >>> from martian import InstanceGrokker
-  >>> class FileTypeMartian(InstanceMartian):
+  >>> class FileTypeGrokker(InstanceGrokker):
   ...   component_class = types.FunctionType
   ...
   ...   def grok(self, name, obj, **kw):